-- 1. All rules (pages 8-13) apply. - 2.
-COVID-19 guidelines outlined on page 9 will be enforced. - 3.
-Exhibitor should be present while judging takes place or have prepared statements to answer questions in 4-H rules. - 4.
-Two State Fair Delegates total may be chosen from the following (SF) classes.
-One State Fair Delegate may be chosen from (SFR) class. - 5.
+- 1. All rules (pages 9-13) apply. - 2.
+Two State Fair Delegates total may be chosen from the following class: 50353. - 3.
 One trophy may be presented to: Best of Show Welding

-Arks & Sparks - Welding (SF) -
+Welding: Arks & Sparks (SF 50353)

-This exhibit class is open to members who are in the 7th grade and higher.
-Exhibit one Arc weldment/item from the suggested Weldment List found on page 43 of Arcs and Sparks (4-H 573 - Shielded Metal Arc Welding).
+This exhibit class is open to members who are in the 7th grade and higher or at least 13 years 4-H age.
+Exhibit one arc weldment/item demonstrating the skill level of the exhibitor.
+Members new to the project should consider selecting a weldment from the suggested Weldment List found on page 43 of Arcs and Sparks (4-H 573 - Shielded Metal Arc Welding).
 This class is for industrial welding only.
-(Members that wish to use welding to create objects with an artistic appeal should consider enrolling in the 4-H Visual Arts metal project.)
-Exhibits must be portable.
+(Members that wish to use welding to create objects with an artistic appeal should consider enrolling in the 4-H Visual Arts project and consider entering those types of exhibits in the Visual Arts - Metal class.)
+Exhibits must be portable and cannot be exhibited on a trailer.